HamidrezaSK/ChillinAI/README.md

 # ChillinAI
-A project for Chillin Wars AI Challenge2
+A project for Chillin Wars AI Challenge2 sequeda 2.0